Hilary Lunke

-Hilary Lunke (born Hilary Homeyer on June 7, 1979) is a retired American professional golfer best known for winning the 2003 U.S. Women's Open.
+Hilary Laura Lunke (née: Homeyer; born June 7, 1979) is an American former professional golfer best known for winning the 2003 U.S. Women's Open.

 Homeyer was born in Edina, Minnesota.
 She attended Stanford University and became a member of the LPGA Tour in 2002.
 On July 7, 2003, Lunke defeated Kelly Robbins and Angela Stanford in an 18-hole playoff to win the U.S. Women's Open for her first and only LPGA win.
 Lunke was also the first player to win the U.S. Open after advancing through local and sectional qualifying.